hiulit/RetroPie-Fun-Facts-Splashscreens/README.md

-# Fun Facts Splashscreens for EmulationStation
+# Fun Facts Splashscreens for RetroPie

 Not working yet!
 It's just for testing purposes!